ThermalFace/CSU_Laval_dataset-and-Algorithm/README.md

 * The main structure of the model is defined in ModeCore.py
 * The section on network learning training is defined in final_mode.py

-* The link to access the CSU_Laval dataset is: https://pan.baidu.com/s/1eFjIrEaHFCHXbVjDnyEINA and the password is: ykze
+* The link to access the CSU_Laval dataset is: https://pan.baidu.com/s/1wSBUBU8JBXyZa6wR4GC6Lg and the password is: ik65.
 * The CSU_Laval dataset contains 344 individuals, with 210 at CSU and 134 at Laval University.
 For specific information on the dataset, please download the file and open the readme.

 # Usage